Programme/Approved Electives for 2022/23

-To introduce, develop and reinforce English vocabulary and language structures frequently encountered by students studying within Keele Management School.
+To introduce, develop and reinforce English vocabulary and language structures frequently encountered by students studying within Keele Business School.

 Intended Learning Outcomes

-44 hours classroom time106 hours pre-class preparation and coursework
+46 hours classroom time104 hours pre-class preparation and coursework

 Open only to non-native speakers of English after successful completion of AEB1 (Academic English for Business 1) with a score of under 56%.
 Open to Y2 and Y3 students.Barred combination: Any other ENL- module (English Language module) in the same academic year.